omgitstom/stealthisrepo/factpack.md

 ### Sales Strategy

+*Effective sales strategies maximize revenue and market share.*

 - What are the companyâ€™s key sales channels?
+- What are the customer acquisition costs?
+- Where are leads coming from?
 - Who are the best reference customers for feedback and testing?
-- How are customer requests prioritized in product development?
+- How are new customer requests prioritized in product development?

 ## Partnerships & Ecosystem

 ### Partner Strategy

+*Strategic partnerships expand market reach and drive business growth.*

 - What is the companyâ€™s approach to developing partnerships?
+- Where are partners being leveraged today for sales, onboarding, and support?
 - What verticals and partner use cases have been prioritized?
 - How does the company support and engage with partners?